yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_rag/basic_rag.md

 ## Motivation
 LLMs have revolutionized natural language processing, but they still face several significant challenges, particularly in **knowledge intensive tasks**:

 * **Hallucination**: LLMs can generate plausible-sounding but factually incorrect information when they are prompted with rare or ambiguous queries, e.g., what is kuula? (a fishing god).
+And there lacks an intrinsic way of detecting when LLM is making up facts.
 * **Outdated knowledge**: The knowledge of LLMs is limited to their pre-training data, which can quickly become obsolete.
+LLM cannot answer questions like stock market values, weather forecast, news, etc. that require access to dynamic, ever-changing knowledge.
 * **Untraceable reasoning**: The decision-making process of LLMs is often unclear, making it difficult to verify or understand their outputs.
 * **Expensive cost to inject knowledge**: Although one can inject domain knowledge or updated knowledge via continuous pretraining or finetining, the cost of data collections and training is very high.